Logiqx/gps-wizard/docs/gpx/issues/garmin.md

 ### Recommendations

-- Fix the schema location of GPX 1.1 so that SAXCount does not report "fatal error during schema scan".
+- Fix the schema location of the XSD for GPX 1.1 so that SAXCount does not report "fatal error during schema scan".

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>